hollasch/LSON/README.md

 |  ‘string’  |  U+2018 U+2019 (_{Left,Right} Single Quotation Mark_)                |
 |  “string”  |  U+201c U+201d (_{Left,Right} Double Quotation Mark_)                |
 |  ‹string›  |  U+2039 U+203a (_Single {Left,Right}-Pointing Angle Quotation Mark_) |

-### Unquoted Strings
-Strings require quotes only if they contain unescaped whitespace.
-Remember that in LSON, commas and semicolons are considered whitespace.

-It it important to note that this feature is more useful than just as a shorthand for more efficient
-representation: it also provides an excellent mechanism for handling special values.

-For example, consider the values `null`, `undefined`, `QNaN`, `SNaN`, and `maybe`.
-Various targets will be able to support subsets of this set.
-For example, C++ has no concept of `undefined`, `null` only applies to pointers, and has no support for`Maybe` (an indefinite Boolean value).
-In JavaScript, a `NaN` value is a `QNaN`, doesn't provide a way to create `SNaN`, and doesn't support `Maybe`.
-One of the weaknesses of standard JSON is that it implicitly favors JavaScript's data model.

-Since single-word strings don't require quotes, special values can be naturally expressed in LSON, and interpreters can handle them as native values, or fall back to string values.
-In order to make such values durable, it is best if encoders always omit quotes when possible.

-For example, consider the following fragment:

-    {
-        redLevel: null
-        blueLevel: undefined
-        isElevated: true
-        isReady: maybe
-    }

-In this case, a JavaScript decoder would yield the following object:

-    {
-        redLevel: null,
-        blueLevel: undefined,
-        isElevated: true,
-        isReady: "maybe"
-    }

-A C++ decoder might yield the following equivalent:

-    struct {
-        char *redLevel;
-        char *blueLevel;
-        bool  isElevated;
-        char *isReady;
-    } {
-        "null", "undefined", true, "maybe"
-    };

-**NOTE**: This allows special (and arbitrarily complex) values to be introduced at will, though it is likely that decoders will interpret these values as strings.

 ### Escape Sequences
 Strings may contain the following escape sequences: